Top 10 Best Airsoft Guns in Canada: 2026 Buyer's Guide

 1. G&G Combat Machine CM16 Raider — Best Beginner AEG in Canada

 If airsoft had a Honda Civic, this would be it.
-The CM16 Raider is the most recommended beginner AEG in Canada for a reason — it's reliable out of the box, easy to maintain, affordable to upgrade over time, and backed by G&G's well-established parts ecosystem.
+The CM16 Raider is the most recommended beginner AEG in Canada for a reason — reliable out of the box, easy to maintain, affordable to upgrade over time, and backed by G&G's well-established parts ecosystem.
 For a first replica, you want something that works consistently and doesn't send you to a technician in your first season.
-The CM16 delivers that.

 It handles cold weather reasonably well for an AEG, which matters more in Canada than most guides written elsewhere acknowledge.